ironiridis/goblktest/README.md

    * If the medium has passed a test previously, it's possible to re-test the read portion.
 For success, use the same `--bs`, `--seed`, and `--start` arguments, if provided before.

 ## Contributing
 Pull requests and issues are welcome.
+Some open issues might be [easy](https://github.com/ironiridis/goblktest/labels/easy), try to take a stab at those if you're looking for something to do.